Inherent momentum-dependent gap structure of altermagnetic superconductors: Introduction

 Altermagnets comprise a separate class of collinear compensated magnetic materials in addition to conventional antiferromagnetism~\cite{Hayami2019,Ahn2019,Smejkal2020Jun,Yuan2020Jul,Mazin2021,Smejkal_Emerging_2022,Smejkal_Conventional_2022,Bhowal2022Dec,Reimers2024,Ding2024,Krempasky_Altermagnetic_2024,LeeMnTe2024,Osumi2024,Osumi2024,Fedchenko}.
 Distinct from standard antiferromagnets, the Néel order in altermagnets lacks the combined symmetry of time-reversal and inversion or translation, and features instead time-reversal and a rotation as a combined symmetry of the magnetically ordered state.
 This symmetry characteristic of altermagnets has important implications for their electronic band structure, most notably the existence of large momentum-dependent spin-split electronic bands, even in the absence of any net magnetization and relativistic spin-orbit coupling.
 In contrast, standard antiferromagnets without net magnetization preserve Kramers degeneracy and exhibit spin-degenerate bands throughout the Brillouin zone.

 An important large subclass of altermagnets are altermagnetic metals.
 Such materials feature spin-split Fermi surfaces with associated spin-polarized low-energy quasiparticles potentially useful for spintronics devices~\cite{Smejkal_Emerging_2022}.
 Altermagnetic metals may also, however, undergo additional instabilities at lower temperatures, for example in the particle-particle channel stabilizing a superconducting phase.
 The resulting system is a new platform for studying the interesting interplay between magnetism and superconductivity.
-The main question is what kind of unique properties does the superconductor inherit when it emerges from an altermagnetic metal?
+The main question is what unique properties the superconductor inherits when it emerges from an altermagnetic metal.